-where MAEchoice and MAEperformance are the Mean Absolute Error scores on choice and performance respectively.
+where BICchoice and BICperformance are the Bayesian Information Criterion scores on choice and performance respectively for different trials (grouped in 4 bins of trials 1–4, 5–8, 9–12 and 13–16).
+Likelihood probabilities were forced to be ≥ 0.05 in order to avoid infinite BIC scores.
 The model was also fit to half of the data (even blocks) and used to predict the rest (odd blocks).
-This allowed us to avoid over-fitting (see Table S3).
+This allowed us to estimate over-fitting (see Table S3).